greygatch/vscode-elixir-format/README.md

 # vscode-elixir-format
-Extension to format selected files
+Extension to format selected files by right-clicking on selected files